-The Company's principal activity is to provide waste collection, street cleansing and other maintenance services on behalf of London Borough of Ealing Council under a five-year contract which commenced on 5^{th} July 2020.
+The Company's principal activity is to provide waste collection, street cleansing and other maintenance services on behalf of London Borough of Ealing Council under a five-year contract which commenced on 5th July 2020.

-In addition during the year the Company commenced medium size contracts outside of the main Services Agreement with London Borough of Ealing Council.
+The Company continue to deliver small to medium size contracts outside of the main Services Agreement with London Borough of Ealing Council and continue to look for new service opportunities and growth.